Monday, May 18, 2026

 Angela says the program changed her approach to teaching.
 “Participating in the certification program helped me to be more aware of how I teach so that I can be sure to include as many people from as many walks of life as possible.
 It helped me analyze how I engage with participants so that I can critique my methods and then improve on them as needed.”

 She says the program also changed the way she views environmental issues.
-“I think the biggest change was in realizing that we need to approach teaching of environmental issues not just from a standpoint of this is what we need to fix and why, but also from a view that some people may be coming from a place that these issues do not seem important to their everyday struggles.
-I try to find ways to engage those that may not see how environmental issues affect everyone no matter where they are in life.”
+“I think the biggest change was in realizing that we need to approach the teaching of environmental issues not just from a standpoint of what we need to fix and why, but also from an understanding that some people may not be coming from a place in which these issues seem important in comparison with their every day struggles.
+I try to find ways to engage those that may not see how environmental issues affect everyone, no matter where they are in life.”

 No comments: